-Compact, but incredibly musical sequencer / quantizer / arpeggiator – you name it!
-Popcorn sequencer embraces the idea of making selection of 8 notes that can be browsed in many different ways.
+Compact, but incredibly musical sequencer/quantizer/arpeggiator – you name it!
+Popcorn sequencer embraces the idea of making a selection of 8 notes that can be browsed in many different ways.
 It all just depends on the signals you feed it with.

-- CV input with adjustable destination ( transpose, quantized transpose, offset, reset offset, trigger steps, invert steps, random step etc.)
+- CV input with an adjustable destination ( transpose, quantized transpose, offset, reset offset, trigger steps, invert steps, random step, etc.)

 - Gate OUT

 - Gate Time

 - Gate Active per step

 - Quantizer (chromatic, scales – diatonic, pentatonic, blues, chords – 7th, 5th, minor/major)